 To avoid this, you can send the IRS a memo demonstrating that you missed the deadline due to circumstances beyond your control.

-For thousands of years, gold and other precious metals have functioned as a reliable store of value.
+Gold and other precious metals have functioned as a reliable store of value for thousands of years.

 While its price in local currency can fluctuate wildly in the short term, gold has generally maintained its value through times of economic and political chaos and upheaval.

 Entire empires have risen and fallen.
-Currencies have come and gone, paper bills becoming worthless as dust.
+Currencies have come and gone, and paper bills are becoming worthless as dust.

 But gold and silver have never fallen to zero.
 Instead, their value frequently increases during times of economic volatility.

-This is why millions of Americans have added gold and silver, platinum, or palladium to their investment portfolios.
+Millions of Americans have added gold, silver, platinum, or palladium to their investment portfolios.

-Precious metals can help diversify a conventional retirement portfolio that is heavy with stocks, bonds, money markets, CDs, and cash.
+Precious metals can help diversify a heavy conventional retirement portfolio with stocks, bonds, money markets, CDs, and cash.